Rome with Kids: The Best 3-Day Itinerary for Families

 We recently spent a weekend in Rome with our kids, and after lots of trial and error, this is the itinerary we’d recommend to any family.

-Option 1: ➡️ The Tribune Hotel - JDV by Hyatt
+Family -Friendly Rome Hotel Option #2: ➡️ The Tribune Hotel - JDV by Hyatt

 We found this hotel through Hyatt.
 It was directly across from the Villa Borghese and only about a 15 minute walk to the Trevi Fountain!
 We loved that they included breakfast and it was a mix of some hot food (American too!
 Like eggs, bacon, etc. which is harder to find than we realized in Italy) and pastries and other cold items also.
 The rooms were a good size and had some better options for families.
 It’s common for some rooms only fit 2 people in a room in Europe.
 This hotel has multiple room types that were great options for families.